mucbuc/asserter/README.md

 ## test usage

-To track passed assertions use `test.hpp` instead of `asserter.hpp`.
-This will also write a file `result.json` containing number of assertions passed.
+To print passed assertions use `test.hpp` instead of `asserter.hpp`.
+This will write the file `result.json` containing number of assertions passed.

+### continue on failure for tests

+To continue execution on failed assertion define `CONTINUE_ON_FAILURE` before including `test.hpp`.
+The output file `result.json` will include the number of failed assertions.